storj/docs/app/(docs)/dcs/api/s3/s3-compatibility/page.md

 except for features that rely on other actions that we haven't fully implemented.

+#### Partial compatibility

+Partial compatibility means that we don't support all features of a specific action (see Caveats column).

 ### Bucket Logging

 Bucket Logging is available upon request.
 Please refer to [](docId:0191fc71-e031-761c-a16b-aa8ca9e44413).